 A small number of starts (fewer than 50) have not been included above, where the provider has recorded the associated LDM code on the ILR but so far no match to the apprenticeship service has been made.

-Data in this section refers to trends up to 2022/23 and was first published in March 2024.
+The information in this section down to the ‘Tier 1 sector subject areas’ refers to trends in apprenticeship starts up to 2023/24 and updates data which was first published in November 2023.

-In this section we consider the trends in apprenticeship starts between 2017 and 2023.
-This period saw the introduction of key reforms to apprenticeships, including the apprenticeship levy, a new funding system and the completion of the transition from frameworks to the new employer-led apprenticeship standards.
-The transition to standards was part of the 2020 vision (opens in a new tab) to increase the quality and quantity of apprenticeships.
+The period from 2017 to 2024 saw the introduction of key reforms to apprenticeships, including the apprenticeship levy, a new funding system and the completion of the transition from frameworks to the new employer-led apprenticeship standards, as well as the impact of the Covid-19 pandemic.
+DfE’s apprenticeships reform programme (opens in a new tab) policy paper provides more information on the reforms during this period.

 In 2016/17, one in twenty apprenticeship starts (5%) were on standards.
 A year later this had increased to over two in five (44%) and by 2020/21 very nearly all starts (99%) were on standards.